 September 9, 2013

-This program is part of Grand Valley’s campus-wide recognition of Constitution Day.
+This program was part of Grand Valley’s campus-wide recognition of Constitution Day.

 Read Gleaves Whitney’s essay, “Is Common Ground Possible?” here.